HackYourFutureBelgium/home/students/sunday-class.md

   * Try forking your group's repository and sending a pull request with one of the user stories completed
   * Open a project board and practice using issues to manage your project

-## All Together - Recap & Homework Intro
+## All Together - Check-In & Homework Launch

-### Check-In
+### Check-In: Project

-A ~1 minute check-in from each group on what you've learned and struggled with in the exercises.
+A ~1 minute check-in from each group on what you've learned and struggled with in the class project.

-### Homework Intro
+### Homework Launch

 Your coaches will give a quick introduction to the week's assignments.